nict-wisdom/rannc/documents/build.rst

      - Must contain the path to NCCL lib directory.

 The building process refers to PyTorch installed with conda.
-Therefore, install PyTorch with your python and run ``setup.py``.
+Therefore, install PyTorch using your python and run ``setup.py``.
-The following script shows configurations to install RaNNC from the source.
+The following script shows the configurations used to install RaNNC from the source.

 .. code-block:: bash